aallsbrook/react-starter-kit/README.md

 # DO NOT USE!!!
-This is a WIP, we hope to have this ready on 8/17/2015.
+This is a WIP - COMING SOON!

 ## react-starter-kit
 A ReactJS/Flux Starter kit for building apps with Node, NPM, ES6, webpack, and material-ui.
 As well as optional support for using Cordova to wrap your app in an executable for Android, iOS, etc.